Dytoma/news-homepage/README.md

 ### Useful resources

-- [Bootstrap](https://getbootstrap.com/) - This helped me for XYZ reason.
+- [Bootstrap](https://getbootstrap.com/) - This helped me for grid layout.
 I really liked this pattern and will use it going forward.
 - [Youtube video on toggle menu](https://www.youtube.com/watch?v=oYRda7UtuhA&t=28s) - This is an amazing video which helped me design the toggle menu.